 What do I do if I have an error on my tax form?

-Contact Customer Support at 800-847-4836 if you believe you have an error on your tax form such as:
+Contact Customer Support at 800-847-4836 and say "mutual funds" for faster service if you believe you have an error on your tax form such as:

-Can I invest my tax refund on my Thrivent Mutual Funds account?
+Can I invest my tax refund into my Thrivent Mutual Funds account?

 Yes.
-The IRS allows taxpayers to elect to have their federal income tax refunds directly deposited into an account with a bank or other financial institution.
-In an effort to encourage more savings for retirement, the IRS permits taxpayers to split the refund into multiple (up to three) accounts, including IRAs and Coverdell Education Savings Accounts (CESAs).
+The IRS allows taxpayers to elect to have their federal income tax refunds directly deposited into an account with a bank or other financial institution, including your Thrivent Mutual Funds account.
+To encourage saving for retirement, the IRS permits taxpayers to split the refund into multiple (up to three) accounts, including IRAs and Coverdell Education Savings Accounts (CESAs).

-The instructions for IRS Form 8888 detail waht the IRS will do if the refund is increased or decreased due to a math error or refund offset.
-If the deposit into one or more of your accounts is cahnged and the account is subject to contribution limits (such as IRA), you may need to correct your contribution or file an amended return.
+The instructions for IRS Form 8888 detail what the IRS will do if the refund is increased or decreased due to a math error or refund offset.
+If the deposit into one or more of your accounts is changed and the account is subject to contribution limits (such as IRA), you may need to correct your contribution or file an amended return.

 Can I receive my Thrivent Mutual Funds tax form electronically?

 If the account owner has consented for electronic delivery of their tax forms on thrivent.com you will receive the Thrivent Mutual Funds tax form via email rather than paper.

 To update your delivery option from paper to email:

 The information provided is not intended as a source for tax, legal or accounting advice.
 Please consult with a legal and/or tax professional for specific information regarding your individual situation.